YoussefHenna/expo-mapbox-navigation/README.md

 #### `coordinates`

 An array of `{latitude: number, longitude: number}` objects.
-This creates a route from the current location to pass through the given coordinates.
+This creates a route passing through all the given coordinates.
+Requires at least 2 points for start and end destinations.

+### `waypointIndices`

+An array of indices representing which of the coordinates is to be considered a waypoint/destination.
+By default all coordinates are considered waypoints (and show a waypoint indicator), passing this prop allows choosing which of the coordinates are waypoints.
+At least the first and last element need to be included in the array for a route to render.

+### `useRouteMatchingApi`

+When enabled, uses Mapbox's Map Matching API to generate the route instead of the regular navigation route generation APIs.
+Enable this when you want a more explicit path determined by the coordinates.
+[Mapbox Map Matching API](https://docs.mapbox.com/api/navigation/map-matching/)

+### `locale`

+A string representation of a locale/language code that adjusts the Map labels, directions, and voice where possible.
+By default, uses the devices locale.

 _more customization props and callback props to be added soon_

+## Running the example app

+- Run `yarn` on the root directory
+- `cd example`
+- Run `yarn` on the example app
+- Run the app using `npx expo run:android` / `npx expo run:ios`

 ## Note on Mapbox version updates (for collaborators)